fguerri/AzureVNetIntegrationPatterns/README.md

 VNet service endpoints are a VNet integration pattern that can be applied to select Azure PaaS services with a *shared architecture* to make them accessible only from authorized VNet/subnets.
 More specifically:

 * Each *instance* of a PaaS service that supports VNet service endpoints can be configured to accept connections that originate from select subnets in select VNets only.
-This configuration is applied to the service-side.
-It should be noted that VNet service endpoints do not prevent internet clients from connecting to a service’s public endpoint; however, all services that support VNet service endpoints also provide a firewalling feature that allows blocking all connections from the internet (or accepting connections only from known, trusted public IPs);
+This configuration is applied within the security section of the PaaS service.
+It should be noted that VNet service endpoints do not prevent internet clients from attempting to connect to a service’s public endpoint; however, all services that support VNet service endpoints also provide a firewalling feature that allows blocking all connections from the internet (or accepting connections only from known, trusted public IPs);
 * In each subnet, service endpoints can be enabled for select service types.
-For example, a subnet can be configured with service endpoints for Azure SQL DB and Azure Storage.
+For example, a subnet can be configured with service endpoints for Azure SQL Database and Azure Storage.
 This configuration is applied to the client (VNet) side.

 > For the latest information about Azure services that support VNet service endpoints, please refer to the [official documentation](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview).

-> From the perspective of clients in a VNet, service endpoints provide access to a whole service, rather than select instances.
+> From the perspective of clients in a VNet, service endpoints provide access to the entire PaaS service, rather than select instances of that PaaS service.

 Figure 6 below shows a VNet service endpoint configuration example.
 UserA’s storage account has been configured to only accept connections from clients in Subnet1 of UserA’s VNet (Figure 6.a) and from clients connecting from the public IP address 5.5.5.5 (Figure 6.b).
 All other connections are rejected, including connections from clients in other subnets (Figure 6.c) and other public IP addresses (Figure 6.d).